Humphrey, 1st Duke of Gloucester

 Jacqueline, Countess of Holland, Zealand, and Hainault; Credit – Wikipedia

 In 1428, Humphrey made a second marriage to his mistress Eleanor Cobham who had been a lady-in-waiting to Humphrey’s first wife.
-Eleanor consulted two astrologers Thomas Southwell and Roger Bolingbroke to predict the future and one of the predictions was that King Henry VI would suffer a life-threatening illness in July or August 1441.
+Eleanor consulted two astrologers Thomas Southwell and Roger Bolingbroke to predict the future.
+One of the predictions was that King Henry VI would suffer a life-threatening illness in July or August 1441.
 The astrologers were arrested for treason and heresy, and when they were interrogated, they named Eleanor as the instigator so she was also arrested and tried.
 Eleanor denied the charges but did admit to obtaining potions from Margery Jourdemayne, the Witch of Eye Next Westminster, who was convicted and burned as a witch.
 The two astrologers were also convicted, Southwell died at the Tower of London awaiting execution, and Bolingbroke was hanged, drawn, and quartered.
 Eleanor was also found guilty.
 She had to do public penance in London, divorce her husband, and was condemned to life imprisonment.

 Illuminated miniature of Humphrey, Duke of Gloucester and his second wife Eleanor, Duchess of Gloucester from the Liber Benefactorum of St Albans by Thomas Walsingham, 1431; Credit – Wikipedia